 - Being fined and even face jail time.

 - Having an ignition interlock device installed in your vehicle.

 - Being cancelled by your insurer and having trouble getting car insurance.

-Charged With Impaired Driving?
-You Can Still Get Car Insurance After A DUI
+Can You Still Get Car Insurance After A DUI?

 What happens after you’ve been charged with a DUI will largely depend on your insurance company.
 One thing is for sure – at the minimum, you can expect an insurance rate increase – and likely a significant increase.

 Keep in mind that if you do not inform your insurance company of your impaired driving charge, you risk not being covered if you get into an accident, and your insurance policy will likely be cancelled.